kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 **If you are writing a plugin in Go:** Consider using the [cli-runtime](https://github.com/kubernetes/cli-runtime/) project which is designed to provide the same command-line arguments, kubeconfig parser, Kubernetes API REST client, and printing logic.
+Look at [sample-cli-plugin](https://github.com/kubernetes/sample-cli-plugin) for an example of a kubectl plugin.

 **Unofficial Quickstart for Go:** For Go plugins, there's a [GitHub template repo](https://github.com/replicatedhq/krew-plugin-template)